tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 be computed using any method.
 We will use gridpp's bilinear interpolator:

 {% highlight python %}
+points = gridpp.Points(obs_lats[index_valid_obs], obs_lons[index_valid_obs], obs_elevs[index_valid_obs])
 pbackground = gridpp.bilinear(grid, points, background)
 {% endhighlight %}

+`gridpp.Points` creates an object that stores that encapsulates the point metadata (just like `gridpp.Grid` does for a grid).

+OI does not require you to specify the error variance of the background and the observations, only their ratios is needed.
+Since we trust observations more than the background, we set the ratio to 0.1:

+{% highlight python %}
+variance_ratios = np.full(points.size(), 0.1)
+{% endhighlight %}

+`variance_ratios` is a vector, one value for each observation, which means different observations can be assigned different variance ratios if there is reason to believe that the observations have different error statistics.

 ### Specifying the structure function